GaloisInc/daedalus/docs-src/source/index.rst

    :caption: Contents:

-DaeDaLus is a language for specifying parsers with data dependencies, which allows a parser's behavior to be affected by the semantic values parsed from other parts of the inputs.
-This allows a clear, yet precise, specification of many binary formats.
+DaeDaLus is a domain specific language for specifying parsers.
+It supports data dependent parsing, which allows a parser's behavior to be affected by the semantic values parsed from other parts of the input.
+This allows for a clear, yet precise, specification of many binary formats.

 Declarations